 Magic Scan runs server-side — you need internet to scan.
 But the photo app stores locally: you can shoot 100 products, walk to a café later, and scan them in one batch.
 Useful for AF suppliers in Herat, Mazar or Jalalabad where the connection is sometimes shaky.

-Can I edit the AI results before saving?
+Can I edit Shopyai results before saving?

 Every field is editable — title, description, price, category, allergens, all languages.
 Magic Scan provides the starting point, you have the final word.
-The AI assistant can shorten, lengthen, or rephrase texts on demand for a specific audience (diaspora vs. German buyers).
+The Shopyai assistant can shorten, lengthen, or rephrase texts on demand for a specific audience (diaspora vs. German buyers).